niftrr/blockchain-developer-bootcamp-final-project/docs/design_pattern_decisions.md

 ### `LendingPool`
 * `deposit()`:
-  * Uses the `IERC20` interface to transfer tokens from sender to the `NToken` contract
+  * Uses the `IERC20` interface to transfer tokens from sender to the `FToken` contract
-  * Uses the `INToken` interface to mint the sender nTokens from the `NToken` contract.
+  * Uses the `IFToken` interface to mint the sender fTokens from the `FToken` contract.
 * `withdraw()`:
-  * Uses the `INToken` interface to burn tokens from sender account within the `NToken` contract
+  * Uses the `IFToken` interface to burn tokens from sender account within the `FToken` contract
-  * Uses the `INToken` interface transfer tokens from the `NToken` contract to the sender.
+  * Uses the `IFToken` interface transfer tokens from the `FToken` contract to the sender.
 * `borrow()`:
   * Uses the `ICollateralManager` interface to deposit collateral and create a borrow within the `CollateralManager` contract.
   * Uses the `IDebtToken` interface mint debtTokens from the `DebtToken` contract to the sender.
-  * Uses the `INToken` interface to transfer tokens from the `Ntoken` contract to the sender.
+  * Uses the `IFToken` interface to transfer tokens from the `FToken` contract to the sender.
 * `repay()`:
-  * Uses the `INToken` interface to transfer tokens from the sender to the `Ntoken` contract.
+  * Uses the `IFToken` interface to transfer tokens from the sender to the `FToken` contract.
   * Uses the `ICollateralManager` interface to withdraw collateral and repay a borrow within the `CollateralManager` contract.
   * Uses the `IDebtToken` interface burn debtTokens held by sender.
 * `liquidate()`:
-  * Uses the `IERC20` interface to transfer tokens from the sender to the `Ntoken` contract, `LendingPool` contract and borrower account.
+  * Uses the `IERC20` interface to transfer tokens from the sender to the `FToken` contract, `LendingPool` contract and borrower account.
   * Uses the `IDebtToken` interface burn debtTokens held by the borrower.
   * Uses the `ICollateralManager` interface to retrieve the collateral and liquidate a borrow within the `CollateralManager` contract.